AndroidTechTricks/ObservableFields/README.md

           </androidx.constraintlayout.widget.ConstraintLayout>
       </layout>

-* Now declare data variable like below for getting reference of our **liveText** varibel from viewModel class.
+* Now declare data variable like below for getting reference of our **liveText** variable from viewModel class.

        <data>
             <variable